hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

    4 │ multiple_15               15              false               true
 ```

-The function reads the content of CSV file, checks components and stores in `scenarios_df` variable of `DataFrame` format.
-CSV files can be created with any other tools.
+The function reads the content of CSV file, checks if all the components are present in the model and stores the content in `scenarios_df` variable of `DataFrame` type.
+CSV files can be created with any other tool.
 User can also load tables from XLSX files using the same syntax.

-The content of the `DataFrame` should be loaded into `Platform` object.
+The `DataFrame` describing a `Scenario` should be loaded into the `Platform` object.

 ```julia
 add_scenarios!(p, scenarios_df)
 ```

-As we can see all 4 scenarios from the table were added.
+As we can see all 4 scenarios from the table have been added.

 ```julia
 p